 Let’s get started with what lime is.
 It’s a soil amendment made from ground limestone, which is found in different types around the world.
 This is a naturally occurring—and very rich—source of calcium.

 In addition to slightly differing ingredients, lime also comes in different forms like liquids, pellets, granular, and powder.
 Choosing which form to use depends on equipment and application.
 For instance, if you want to mix lime into loose soil, powder will be the easiest to mix.
-Liquid can be applied with a sprayer, and pellets and granular lime can be distributed with a spreader.
+Liquid lime can be applied with a sprayer, and pellets and granular lime can be distributed with a spreader.

 What does Lime do for Lawns?

-The main reason to use lime for grass is that it makes soils less acidic.
-Acidic soils (sometimes called sour soil) feature a lower pH—anywhere to 3.0, which is considered very acidic, to 9.0, which is strongly alkaline.
+The main reason to use lime for lawn grass is that it makes soils less acidic.
+Acidic soils (sometimes called sour soil) feature a lower soil pH—anywhere to 3.0, which is considered very acidic, to 9.0, which is strongly alkaline.
 Soils with a pH between 6.6 and 7.3 are considered neutral.
 Most plants grow best somewhere between 5.5 and 6.5—so slightly acidic.
 If soil is too acidic, roots have more difficulty absorbing some nutrients while others, like aluminum, become so easily absorbable that they may burn the plant’s root system, which is what causes plants to fair poorly in acid soils.

 Lime, because of its calcium content, is an alkaline substance.
-When added to acidic soils, it can boost pH to get it into the optimum range.
+When added to acidic soils, it can boost soil pH to get it into the optimum range.

 How do You Know When a Lawn Needs Lime?

 Apart from acid-loving plants like rhododendrons or blueberries, most things won’t grow well in highly acidic soils.
-If you notice poor performance from your lawn, high acidity may be the culprit, but the only way to tell for sure is to have your soil tested.
+If you notice poor performance from your lawn, high soil acidity may be the culprit, but the only way to tell for sure is to have your soil tested.
 Garden centers and online stores will sell soil test kits, or you can send soil samples away to a Department of Agriculture testing center.

 Do I Need Lime for Alkaline Soil?

-No!
-Because lime is alkaline, it’s perfect for neutralizing some of the acidity in acidic soils, but if you apply it to soil that is already alkaline, the only thing it will do is raise the soil’s alkalinity even more.
+No, lime lawn treatments are not needed for alkaline soil. because lime is alkaline, it’s perfect for neutralizing some of the acidity in acidic soils, but if you apply it to soil that is already alkaline, the only thing it will do is raise the soil’s alkalinity even more.